Loading...

 NBS interventions and citizen engagement activities will be implemented at the St. Clare Primary School and Gzira Gardens with the intention of embedding a greener perspective into our educational institutions and cultural context.
 Particular plants are being selected to attract birds and insects, bringing nature closer to our urban environments and instill ecological awareness into our younger generations.
 A Community Garden will be constructed at the school, which will eventually become accessible to the public, contributing to their mental, physical and social wellbeing through greening interventions and integrating the concept of urban gamification of a playscape.
 During the redevelopment of the Gzira Gardens, a form of citizen engagement approach and possibilities of NBS will be considered together with the Gzira municipality and developers to promote a co-creative attitude towards local planning and development.

-The Visionary Plan
+The Visionary Plan on VARCITIES Health & Well-Being Platform

 News & Events